Randolph

 -

-The gymnasium at Randolph High School has never had air conditioning.
-Temperatures can get extremely hot for fall and spring sports.
+Gymnasium: The Randolph High School gymnasium has never been equipped with air conditioning, leading to extremely hot temperatures during fall and spring sports seasons.